liqotech/liqo/docs/installation/install.md

 **Supported versions**

-Liqo was tested running on OpenShift Container Platform (OCP) 4.8.
+Liqo was tested on OpenShift Container Platform (OCP) 4.8.

 **Installation**

-Liqo can be installed on an OpenShift Container Platform (OCP) cluster through:
+Liqo can be installed on an OpenShift Container Platform (OCP) cluster with the following command:

 ```bash
 liqoctl install openshift
 ```

-By default, the cluster is assigned an automatically generated name, then leveraged during the peering and offloading processes.
+The name of the cluster is automatically generated, then used during the peering and offloading processes.
 Alternatively, you can manually specify a desired name with the `--cluster-name` flag.

 ```{admonition} Service Type